dotnet/aspnetcore/.github/ISSUE_TEMPLATE/60_analyzer_proposal.md

 title: ''
 labels: api-suggestion, analyzer
 assignees: ''
 ---

 ## Background and Motivation

 <!--
-We welcome new analyzers and codefixers in teh ASP.NET repo!
+We welcome new analyzers and codefixers in the ASP.NET repo!

 We use the same process to review both new analyzer/codefixer submissions and API proposals.
 There is an overview of our process [here](https://github.com/dotnet/aspnetcore/blob/main/docs/APIReviewProcess.md).
 This template will help us gather the information we need to start the review process.